 From which organisation(s) are announcements published?

-By the Federal Ministry of Constitutional Affairs, Reforms, Deregulation and Justice
+By the Federal Ministry of Justice (Bundesministerium für Justiz).

-Is access to the official announcements free of charge?
+Is access to official announcements free of charge?

 What types of searches can be made?